Madoshakalaka/Madoshakalaka.github.io/about.markdown

 permalink: /about/
 ---

-I have a lot of names, some cringer than others.
+I go by a lot names, some cringier than others.

 Matt